-If you forget to take a dose, take the next dose when needed provided that you do not take more than 3 doses in 24 hours.
+If you forget to take a dose, take the next dose when needed provided that the last dose was taken at least 4 hours ago.
 Do not take a double dose.

 - If you have ever had a bad reaction (e.g. rash, swelling of the face and throat, difficulty breathing) to any of the ingredients.

 - If you have very high blood pressure or severe heart disease.

 - If you are taking, or have taken in the last two weeks, drugs for depression known as Monoamine Oxidase Inhibitors (MAOIs).